 The Right to information Act 2009 (RTI Act) allows people to access information held by government agencies.1 This right of access is subject to some limitations which include the exempt information provisions in Schedule 3 of the RTI Act.

-What information does the CCC exempt information provision apply to?
+What information does the CCC exemption apply to?

-The CCC exempt information provision applies to all information which has been obtained, used or prepared by the CCC, or another agency, as part of an investigation relating to the CCC’s prescribed functions, ie. crime, intelligence and/or corruption.2
+The CCC exemption applies to all information which was obtained, used or prepared by the CCC, or another agency, as part of an investigation relating to the CCC’s prescribed functions, ie crime, intelligence and/or corruption.3

-The words ‘obtained, used or prepared’ create a very large class of information which will cover most information relating to the investigation.
-If the CCC created it, acquired it, considered it or in any way put the information to use in the investigation, the exempt information provision will apply.
+The words ‘obtained, used or prepared’ will cover most information relating to the investigation.
+If the CCC created it, acquired it, considered it or in any way put the information to use in the investigation, the CCC exemption will apply to it.